 • Frozen evaporator coil

-Freon is hazardous to your health if handled improperly, so you’ll want an HVAC pro like Home Comfort Heating & Air to repair an air conditioner coolant leak.
-In most instances, it might just be better to request air conditioning installation since Freon is expensive.
-Production of this coolant was halted in 2020 because of its damaging effects on the ozone layer.
-As a result, only limited recycled quantities are available.
+Freon is bad for your health if handled improperly, so you’ll need an HVAC pro like Home Comfort Heating & Air to repair an air conditioner coolant leak.
+In many situations, it might just be better to request air conditioning installation since Freon is expensive.
+Production of this coolant was stopped in 2020 because of its harmful effects on the ozone layer.
+As a result, just reduced recycled quantities are available.

-Rely on Home Comfort Heating & Air for Repairing Your Air Conditioner Leaks
+Contact Home Comfort Heating & Air for Fixing Your Air Conditioner Leaks

-When it comes to air conditioning repair in Elk River, go with the company your neighbors and friends depend on.
-We’ve been known for our fast, friendly and reasonable services since {year}.
-Call us at 763-276-0617 to schedule your appointment today!
+When it comes to air conditioning repair in Elk River, turn to the company your neighbors and friends depend on.
+We’ve been known for our quick, friendly and affordable services since {year}.
+Call us at 763-276-0617 to request your appointment now!